gbbr/benchmark-node-go/README.md

 Test scenario is as follows:

 A TCP server (written in Go, and compiled) is provided, which opens port 1234 and welcomes connections.
-Each client that connects gets sent the byte value of the character "X" after a 1 second wait time, after which the client gets disconnected.
+Each client that connects gets sent the byte value of the character "X" after a 1 second wait time, followed by disconnection.

 To start the server run the `server` binary that is located inside the server folder.
 A NodeJS version of the server is also provided.